 These tiny Tooth Fairy doors are the absolute cutest!
 You can order one on Etsy like this one shown above, or you can get crafty and have a DIY project!
 Here is an example of how to make your own tiny door.

 3. Send a Tiny Tooth Fairy LetterBuy Here

 What child wouldn’t love a letter from the Tooth Fairy?
 At this site they provide tiny tooth fairy letters which can be customized to say whatever you want.
 Then they’re sealed with wax, a tiny canceled postage stamp, colorful star glitter, and a magnifying glass.
 So precious!
 They also provide some examples if you aren’t sure what to put in the letter.

 4. Office of the Tooth Fairy KitBuy Here

 This Official Tooth Fairy Kit is super legit.
 It comes from the “Office of the Tooth Fairy” and contains one letterpress Certificate of Record for filing with the Tooth Fairy and one reusable silkscreened cloth deposit bag for your first and all subsequent transactions.
-The offical certificate keeps record of name, age, tooth lost, method of extraction and compensation information.
+The official certificate keeps a record of the name, age, tooth lost, method of extraction, and compensation information.